A browser DevOps CLI

 Keyboard-first, always

 Open with a shortcut.
 Arrow up/down to navigate.
 Enter to run.
-Esc to close.
-No mouse required at any point.
+Tab to switch modes.
+No mouse required.

 Local, private, fast

-Commands live in chrome.storage.local on your machine.
+Commands, clipboard, screenshots — all chrome.storage.local on your machine.
 No account, no server, no telemetry.
-You own your config.

 Three seconds from shortcut to shipped.